kevin-thankyou-lin/tesroomba/README.md

 Alex's current implementation:

-In turtlebot_gazebo.urdf.xacro, which is located in library turtlebot_gazebo:
+In turtlebot_gazebo.urdf.xacro, which is located in library turtlebot_description:

 ```
 <?xml version="1.0"?>